pokyah/minimal-mistakes/_posts/2018-03-14-Quickly-publish-your-R-interactive-data-visualization-tools-with-github pages.md

 ```bash
 $ ls -al
 ```
-If everything went OK, you should see the myoutputs and the .git folder listed in your terminal.
-Now, let's create a specific branch (more about branches [here](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)) for automatic hosting and publishing of your myoutputs code !
+If everything went OK, you should see the `myoutputs` and the `.git` folder listed in your terminal.
+Now, let's create a specific branch (more about branches [here](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)) for automatic hosting and publishing of your outputs!
 Github uses `gh-pages` as the default branch name to create an hosted webpage version of your repository source code.
 So let's create it and use it !

 ```bash
 $ git checkout -b gh-pages